John Pardey explores why these six houses selected for the RIBA International List 2018 stood out to the RIBA International Prize judges.

-All these project question the future – the idea of combining living with work at home, living with a memory of place and time, living in perhaps a more stripped back, raw environment embellished with natural materials… and in doing so echo the same universal concerns the great architects like Corbusier, Mies and Kahn were engaged in last century.
+All these projects question the future – the idea of combining living with work at home, living with a memory of place and time, living in perhaps a more stripped-back, raw environment embellished with natural materials… and in doing so echo the same universal concerns the great architects like Corbusier, Mies and Kahn were engaged in last century.

 Discover the full RIBA International List 2018 and see which new buildings around the world are near you.